ShaimaBB/Comp4304-History-Of-Space-Ownership-Visualization/README.md

 We deliver our findings via a professionally designed **infographic**, an **interactive dashboard**, and a **video presentation** aimed at educating the public at the Johnson Geo Centre’s “Our Future & Space” exhibit.

+*NOTE: Due to it being an academic project we aren't allowed to post the codes.*

 ---

 ## 🚀 Technologies Used